 Year:If the answer falls in the gap (February 29) then it is backed up to the same time of day on February 28.

-Note that the above does not hold true for cases of adding or subtracting weeks or days, but only for adding or subtracting months or years which may have different numbers of days in them.
+Note that the above does not hold true for cases of adding or subtracting weeks or days, but only for adding or subtracting months or years which can have different numbers of days in them.

 Note that all keywords and offsets are specified in uppercase.